-Srinivas’s perspective was different from another sociologist as he did not want to rely on a western textbook to study about his own country people.
+Srinivas’s perspective was different from another sociologist as he did not want to rely on a western textbook to study his own country people.
 So, therefore, he himself participated and started with observation and fieldwork.
 Somewhere in 1940-42, He did a vast field work on Coorgs.
 He further talks about the unity and interaction among different castes present in Coorgs.
 Caste he covered was Brahmins, Kaniyas, Bannas and Panikas.
 He also discusses in villages we can see many independent castes.

 Most of the years Srinivas only concentrated on studying caste and religion.
 He covered all the dimensions of the caste and religion prevailing in the society.
 He came up with the terms dominant castes, westernization, secularization and sanskritization.
 This all was the impact and outcome of the caste system.

 Srinivas being from Brahmin caste which was believed to be superior he never hesitated to choose caste system as his main area of interest.
-He presented number studies how caste has its role everywhere be it be village or cities.
+He presented number studies on how caste has its role everywhere be it be village or cities.

 To make people understand the concept of society he categorized these concepts into two

-Now when we talk about book view.
-Srinivas always said what is given in book might be good as a reference but completely believing it won’t be useful.
-He gave more importance to field perspective.
+Now when we talk about the book view.
+Srinivas always said what is given in the book might be good as a reference but completely believing it won’t be useful.
+He gave more importance to the field perspective.
 According to books all the caste elements, religion, kinship, geographical areas formulate Indian society’s foundation.

-He also emphasized the importance to mathematical and statistical studies.
+He also emphasized the importance of mathematical and statistical studies.
 Many rely on practical analyzes rather on mathematical as it seems to be difficult to follow.
 He stuck to the notion of local bounded sites which were best seen his paper on the topic like dominant caste and joint family conflicts which he himself observed in rural south India.
 His uniques style of researching and best works were provided by him due to his unique sense of methodology.
-Many of his writing served as the reference to many other sociologists or researchers who were also determined to study caste in India.
+Many of his writing served as a reference to many other sociologists or researchers who were also determined to study caste in India.

 Writing and inspiration:

 Srinivas was greatly influenced by Radcliffe Brown an English social Anthropologist and by his idea of structure.
-Radcliffe was also his teacher when he was studying at the Oxford.
+Radcliffe was also his teacher when he was studying at Oxford.

 Some of his writings are listed below: